 Russian President Vladimir Putin, center, talks with Federal Security Service chief Alexander Bortnikov, left, and Defense Minister Sergei Shoigu.
 Photo: AP

-In November, 2014 and in March, 2015, Evgeny Minchenko, director of the Moscow-based International Institute for Political Expertise (IIPE) and ranked among the Top 10 political consultants in Russia, visited the United States to study the art and science of American political campaigns.
+In November, 2014 and in March, 2015, Evgeny Minchenko, the director of the Moscow-based International Institute for Political Expertise (IIPE), who is ranked among the top 10 political consultants in Russia, visited the United States to study the art and science of American political campaigns.
 He also presented his recent report about Russia’s political elites and the Kremlin’s inner circle, referred to as Politburo 2.0.
 As a result of his trips, he and his team came up with a report about the outcomes of congressional elections and upcoming presidential campaign in the U.S.

 During his two recent trips, he met with American prominent political consultants, politicians and experts, including legendary American diplomat Henry Kissinger (in November, 2014) and Stuart Stevens (in March, 2015), a famous American political consultant who served as the top strategist for Mitt Romney’s 2012 presidential campaign and worked for President George W. Bush’s media team in 2000 and 2004.
 In addition, he talked to the political consultants of current U.S. presidential candidates.

 Russia Direct sat down with Minchenko to discuss his trips to the U.S., the impact of the 2016 American presidential race on Russia, the Russian political elites and Politburo 2.0, the Kremlin’s perception of the U.S. and Russia’s 2016 parliamentary elections.
 In addition, Minchenko shared his views on the problems of Russia’s lobbying efforts in America and why he doesn’t regard the current confrontation between Moscow and Washington as a new Cold War.